 Symptoms: Difficulty breathing, blue-tinged gums, restlessness, lying, sternal recumbency and loss of appetite.

 Diagnosis: Presenting symptoms along with imaging which will also be able to diagnose the underlying cause.

 Treatment: Treat the underlying cause and relieve symptoms which may include thoracocentesis, tube thoracostomy, pain relief and oxygen therapy.

-Pneumothorax (new-mo-thorax) is an abnormal accumulation of air in the pleural cavity which is located between the lungs and the chest wall.
+Pneumothorax (new-mo-thorax) is an abnormal accumulation of air in the pleural cavity which is between the lungs and the chest wall.
 Normally there is a small amount of serous fluid in the pleural space which acts as a lubricant during breathing.
-Air entering the pleural space, results in less room for lung expansion during inhalation and causes the lung(s) to collapse (which is why you the term collapsed lung is often used when describing pneumothorax).
+Air entering the pleural space means there is less room for the lungs to expand when the cat inhales and causes the lung(s) to collapse (which is why you the term collapsed lung is often used when describing pneumothorax).

 It may be primary or secondary.
 Primary occurs in otherwise healthy cats, secondary is usually the result of an underlying condition.

 Pneumothorax may develop in cats of any age, sex or breed.
 Cats who roam (particularly intact males) may be at greater risk of traumatic pneumothorax due to their susceptibility to roam and get into fights.